Examples

 end

-# Now you can use standard ActiveRecord methods with encoded IDs
+# Standard ActiveRecord methods work with encoded IDs

 def show

-# Works with both numeric IDs and encoded IDs
+@product = Product.find(params[:id]) # Works with both IDs and encoded IDs

 end